IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 ### 1. An Isaac library should be dead-easy to use.

-- Creating a new stage should be as easy as calling `registerCustomStage("Revelations")` and `setCustomStage("Revelations")`.
+- Creating a new stage should be as easy as specifying some values in a config file and then calling `spawnCustomTrapdoor`.
-- Everything complicated should be abstracted away, with the ability to customize using optional arguments.
+- Everything complicated should be abstracted away, with the ability to customize if needed.
 - Auto-complete on functions and methods should work automatically.
 Just start typing.

 ### 2. An Isaac library should be safe.

 - Creating stages can get complicated.
-You should immediately know if you are using a function incorrectly, and not be running around in-game, examining run-time errors.
+You should immediately know if you are using a function incorrectly.
+You should never be running around in-game, troubleshooting run-time errors.
 - It should be impossible to push broken code to production.

 ### 3. An Isaac library should work without being a Workshop dependency.